simon8800/DA-NOTES/javascript/notes.md

 ReferenceError: Cannot access 'x' before initialization
 ```

-This means that in the function `hoisterino`, the x in that function `hoisterino` was hoisted to the top of that scope, so the first time I try to call `hello`, x is uninitialized and thus I get the ReferenceError.
+This means that in the function `hoisterino`, x was hoisted to the top of that scope, so the first time I try to call `hello`, x is uninitialized and thus I get the ReferenceError.